The choristers are all educated at King’s College School, located across the river on West Road, just a few minutes’ walk from King’s College.

-The School is a leading independent co-educational prep school with 400 boys and girls aged 4 – 13.
-Receiving excellent reports in its inspections, the School has a wide range of modern facilities which provide for an extensive programme of extra-curricular activities, from sport to theatre to music.
+The school is a leading independent co-educational prep school with 400 boys and girls aged 4–13.
+Receiving excellent reports in recent inspections, the school has a wide range of modern facilities that provide for an extensive programme of extra-curricular activities, from sport to theatre to music.
 Despite these excellent resources, it retains the intimate 'family feel' of a small school where teachers are able to get to know each child individually.

 The excellent outcomes achieved for boarders are strengthened by the sensitive but practical approach adopted by the boarding staff team, which has a positive impact on the development of the boarders' integrity and independence.